Yasser-R/v1-payment-api/source/includes/_transactions.md

 Notes | Note attached to the payment.
 Max 250 characters.
 OriginalTransactionId | If the transaction is a refund, this is the transaction ID of the original transaction which was refunded.
 Otherwise, `null`.
 Metadata | JSON object with max 10 key-value pairs.
 Keys and values are strings of max length 255. `null` if not provided or visible to application.
 [Read more](#metadata)
-Fees | Array of any facilitator fees or transaction fees incurred by this payment.
+Fees | Array of any facilitator fees incurred by this payment.
 Otherwise, `null`.

 ## List a user's transactions